 Please apply using the following link.
 If you are interested in multiple projects, please send only one application and indicate the projects you are interested in the motivation letter.

-Below you can find our offerings for Bachelor & Master Research Projects for the 2025 fall semester.
-(Last update: 11.07.2025) Please, note that the list of topics below is not exclusive.
+Below you can find our offerings for Bachelor & Master Research Projects for the 2025-26 spring semester.
+(Last update: 15.11.2025) Please, note that the list of topics below is not exclusive.
 In case you have other ideas or proposals, you are welcome to contact a senior member of the lab and talk about possibilities for a tailor-made topic.

 Students interested in doing a project are encouraged to have a look at the Thesis & Project Guidelines, where you will gain an understanding about what can be expected of us and what we expect from students.